ovn-org/ovn-scale-test/ansible/README.rst

     ansible/inventory/ovn-hosts

+The ansible node should be able to access the other nodes password-less.
+So ssh key of the ansible node should be added to the other nodes.

 Start by editing ansible/group_vars/all.yml to fit your testbed.

 For example, to define the total number of emulated chasis in the network: